-1.3 The IDP is one of several evidence documents that help the council to determine the way forward for delivering a sustainability-led Local Plan and is being prepared in support of the Regulation 18 consultation on the Draft Local Plan Supplement.
+1.3 The IDP is one of several evidence documents that help the council to determine the way forward for delivering a sustainability-led Local Plan.
 It will be regularly reviewed to reflect any changes in circumstances regarding the requirement for infrastructure, as well as consultation responses from infrastructure providers.
-It forms an integral part of the evidence base supporting the Draft Local Plan 2036 and meets part of the requirement for delivery strategies to accompany the production of local plans as set out in the National Planning Policy Framework (NPPF) and Planning Practice Guidance.
+It forms an integral part of the evidence base supporting the Fareham Local Plan and meets part of the requirement for delivery strategies to accompany the production of local plans as set out in the National Planning Policy Framework (NPPF) and Planning Practice Guidance.
 More about the policy context is set out in the following section.